GabeScott/standard-works-vault/General Conference/1980 April - Nauvoo—A Demonstration of Faith.md

 # Nauvoo—A Demonstration of Faith

-*By L. Tom Perry - Of the Quorum of the Twelve Apostles*
+By Elder L. Tom Perry - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 1980 General Conference*